auth0/docs/articles/quickstart/webapp/golang/interactive.md

 ## Configure the environment variables {{{ data-action=code data-code=".env" }}}
 You must set the following environment variables in `.env` within the root of your project directory:

 - **AUTH0_DOMAIN**: The domain of your Auth0 tenant.
 Find your Auth0 Domain in the Auth0 Dashboard under your Application's Settings in the Domain field.
-For <a href="https://auth0.com/docs/custom-domains" target="_blank">custom domains</a>, set this to the value of your custom domain instead.
+For <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">custom domains</a>, set this to the value of your custom domain instead.
 - **AUTH0_CLIENT_ID**: The ID of the Auth0 Application you set up earlier in this quickstart.
 Find this in the Auth0 Dashboard under your Application's Settings in the Client ID field.
 - **AUTH0_CLIENT_SECRET**: The Secret of the Auth0 Application you set up earlier in this quickstart.
 Find this in the Auth0 Dashboard under your Application's Settings in the Client Secret field.
 - **AUTH0_CALLBACK_URL**: The URL used by Auth0 to redirect the user after successful authentication.